If you are applying for this course from within the UK click Apply Now

 Graduates from this course are creative individuals who work in a broad range of careers.
 This may be in directly related areas such as the music and fashion press, medical, sports and event photography, as well as people-facing professions such as teaching and marketing.
 Graduates have also taken up internships using their creative and management skills and established their own small businesses, operating throughout the country.

-With opportunities to meet and learn from many visiting international photographic practitioners, you will be joining a centre of research and teaching excellence in the North of England.
+With opportunities to meet and learn from many visiting international photographic practitioners, you'll be joining a centre of research and teaching excellence in the North of England.
 Part of a vibrant campus, we have links to major cultural and industry organisations and we host the North East Photography Network (NEPN), the region’s professional development agency for photography.

 Sunderland Culture is a collaboration between the University, council and the city’s key cultures organisations.
 This partnership brings big-name creatives in contemporary visual arts, glass, ceramics and performance to the city; showcases exciting local talent; and gives our students unique experiences including exceptional career-enhancing opportunities.